BackyardOGT/MLP-CW2/README.md

 #### Higher priority

-* O - sort env to work with RL as player 2 - mirror the acs, obs and mask
+* O - test game flipped, then try using it in env for player 2
 * O - Add prioritised replay buffer
 * O - Run on full game vs simple agent - change `do_shuffle` arg in `init_cards` to do random.
 * ? - get github agent into our system (same as random/simple agent)